niallct/lavender-chain/general-intro.md

 The traditional form of the game puts one team of eleven against another.
 In this:
 -  Only batters score runs
 -  When a batter is out, their turn batting is over and someone else takes their place
--  When ten of the eleven or out, or the planned number of balls has been bowled, the sides swap
+-  When ten of the eleven are out, or the planned number of balls has been bowled, the sides swap
 -  After both sides have batted, the side with the most runs wins.